-In this article, we’ll go over what property management KPIs are, why they’re important, and which 8 of them can help you to smash your goals.
+In this article, we’ll go over most important KPIs, and which of them can help you to smash your goals.
 The best part is that you’re not alone—we’ve also included practical tools that can help you to track specific KPIs in an instant!

 What are property management KPIs?

 Property management KPIs are key performance indicators that point out inefficiencies or problems within your company.
-Similar to vacation rental metrics, these performance measurements can help you evaluate your operations and overcome challenges.
+Similar to property management performance metrics, these performance measurements can help you evaluate your operations and overcome challenges.

 When making decisions or changes, property management KPIs are fundamental to making the right choices.
 Without them, you’d likely make empty and uninformed assumptions that may even be detrimental to your property management business.

 What are the most important KPIs for vacation rentals?

 A scenario that happens far too often in the hospitality industry is one where property managers dedicate a chunk of time to set clear goals and priorities for their vacation rental business without understanding which property management KPIs they need to track.